 Systems like thermal protection, wings, aerosurfaces, and landing gear all tended to scale with entry or landing mass.
 So to capture these effects in order to help calculate performance of reusable vehicles, I introduce another non-dimensional term.
 I use the letter epsilon to describe the entry-mass-sensitive mass items divided by the entry mass.

 The difference between the entry mass and the dry mass depends mostly on whether or not the payload is intended to return with the spacecraft, so I include a jettison factor (fjett) whose value is one if all the payload is jettisoned and zero if none of the payload is jettisoned before entry.

-Using our mass-sensitive terms (gross, propellant, and entry) we can also express the dry weight of the vehicle in terms of these sensitivities.
-The engines and thrust structure will be accommodated by the gross-mass-sensitive term, the tankage and feedlines will be accommodated by the propellant-sensitive term, and the wings, thermal-protection, landing gear, and other structures will be accommodated by the entry-mass-sensitive term.
+Using our mass-sensitive terms (initial, propellant, and entry) we can also express the dry weight of the vehicle in terms of these sensitivities.
+The engines and thrust structure will be accommodated by the initial-mass-sensitive term, the tankage and feedlines will be accommodated by the propellant-sensitive term, and the wings, thermal-protection, landing gear, and other structures will be accommodated by the entry-mass-sensitive term.

 Which as you can see is the same as the previous expressions